CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/DJ/Tech/Bitcoin/TimeValue.md

-# Time Value
+# Time Value of Bitcoin

 You have value.

 Your time has value.

-Extrapolated across the globe, you can quickly see how our inherent value isn't being respected.
+When you look across the globe with that in mind, you can quickly see how our inherent value isn't being respected.

 No matter where you are